JoshuaLavarine/parade-planner/README.md

 # INSTALL INSTRUCTIONS

-In the project directory, you can run:
+In the project directory, please run:

-   # npm start
+#### npm start

-Runs the app in the development mode.
+npm start will run the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Once the server is running, open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.
+The page will reload if any alterations to the code are made.
 You will also see any lint errors in the console.

 # TECH / FRAMEWORKS USED